obogomaty/nginx-k8s-stack/README.md

 ## Customization
 - Edit `values.yaml` and overlay values files to set image tags, resource limits, secrets, and environment-specific settings.
+- By default, the stack deploys OpenResty (`openresty/openresty:latest`).
+You can switch to another compatible image by editing the image fields in the values files.
 - Add or modify templates in `templates/` for additional resources.

 ## Security & Best Practices